m-pilia/pong/README.md

 =================
 The game main thread acts as a controller, receiving data from three children threads: one for the keyboard input handling, one controlling the ball position and one for the ai moves.
+Another thread is used as signal listener, handling kill/int/term and terminal resize signals.
+Signals are blocked during program initialization and then managed with a signal file descriptor and a poll from the kernel.
 Thread comunication is provided with a Unix pipe, while threads are provided by user-level pthread library.

 Note that ncurses is not thread safe, so operations on the window